FAQs: Michigan’s No Fault Auto Insurance Changes

 The same scenario applies with a $250,000 PIP benefit or $50,000 PIP benefit, just with lower coverage limits of $250,000 or $50,000.

-If you are eligible to opt-out altogether because you have both Medicare Part A & B – and you MUST have both parts, A & B – then all your medical bills will be processed through Medicare.
+If you are eligible to opt out altogether because you have both Medicare Part A and B—and you MUST have both Part A and B—then all your medical bills will be processed through Medicare.

-If you are eligible to opt-out altogether with a Qualified Health Coverage Exclusion, your medical coverage must coordinate with your auto policy and have an annual deductible of $6,000 or less.
+Suppose you can opt out altogether with a Qualified Health Coverage Exclusion.
+In that case, your medical coverage must coordinate with your auto policy and have an annual deductible of $6,000 or less.
 Your medical bills will be processed through your medical insurance.

 Remember, your new Personal Injury Protection (PIP) choices are: